CodinGame/Contribute-Help/pages/technical/testcase.md

 A test case is composed of 2 tests:

-- a test for the IDE
+- a test for the IDE for players to test their code against a specific scenario
-- a test for validating a solution, often called a _validator_.
+- a test, called _validator_ to validate a specific scenario

 IDE tests are visible to the players whereas validators are hidden.